chetnashah/javawork/androidbasics/Fragments.md

 `onCreate()`: The fragment has been instantiated and is in the CREATED state.
 However, its corresponding view has not been created yet.
 `onCreateView()`: This method is where you inflate the layout.
 The fragment has entered the CREATED state.
 `onViewCreated()`: This is called after the view is created.
 In this method, you would typically bind specific views to properties by calling findViewById().
+This is where you can bind views and setup view stuff like layoutadapters, api calls etc.
 `onStart()`: The fragment has entered the STARTED state.
 `onResume()`: The fragment has entered the RESUMED state and now has focus (can respond to user input).
 `onPause()`: The fragment has re-entered the STARTED state.
 The UI is visible to the user